 - 1. Visit http://tplinkmodem.net, then log in with the password you set for the modem router. - 2.
 Select Advanced > USB Settings > Sharing Access. - 3.
-Make sure Network Neighborhood is ticked, and enter a Network/Media Server Name as you like, such as MyShare, then click Save.
+Enter a Network/Media Server Name as you like, such as MyShare, and make sure Network Neighborhood is selected.
+Then click Save.